 Our team will assess your child using assessments to include Assessment of Basic Language and Learning Skills (ABLLS), VB-MAPP, Assessment of Functional Living Skills (AFLS), Autism Treatment Evaluation Checklist (ATEC) and reinforcement/preference assessments prior the development of a comprehensive treatment plan.

 We will assess skills in the areas of cooperation, reinforcement effectiveness, receptive language, visual performance, motor imitation, vocal imitation, intraverbals, grooming, toileting, fine motor and gross motor skills.
-Assessments will be analyzed by your Clinical Supervisors and/or Director.
+Assessments will be analyzed by your Director and Clinical Supervisor.

 Individualized Behavior Plans

-Your Clinical Supervisor and Training and Services Coordinator will create individual behavior plans after analysis of behavior data.
-Families will be trained on the implementation of behavior plans by the Training and Services Coordinator.
+Your Director and Clinical Supervisor will create individualized behavior plans after analysis of behavior data.
+Families will be trained on the implementation of behavior plans by the team.

 Individualized Skill Building Programs

-Paragon Autism Services is an approved Medicaid provider.
+Paragon Autism Services is Medicaid provider.
 Please contact for information regarding private insurance coverage.